 Jesus said, "...For everyone to whom much is given, from him much will be required...," (Luke:12;48).

-A short time after His ressurection Jesus returned to Heaven, and is now seated to the right hand, God, but He has promised that one day He will return.
+A short time after His resurrection Jesus returned to Heaven and is now seated to the right hand, God, but He has promised that one day He will return.

 In the "Parable of the Talents" Jesus likened His temporary return to Heaven, to that of a man who had traveled to a far country and left his stewards in charge.

-When the man returned each of His serants was either rewarded or condemned for the way they had handled their responsibilities.
-According this parable, Jesus' Followers will be rewarded according to their good works, (Matt 25:14-29).
+When the man returned each of His servants were either compensated or condemned for the way they had handled their responsibilities.
+According to this parable, Jesus' Followers will be rewarded according to their good works, (Matt 25:14-29).

 James used the following example of how faith and works are intertwined: